zanderVenter/eu-landwater-habitat-loss/README.md

 Google Earth Engine JS scripts are not run from the command line - open [code.earthengine.google.com](https://code.earthengine.google.com), paste each script's contents into a new script tab, and click Run.

-**Ask before running any of these** - see `CLAUDE.md`.
-Full continental exports consume meaningful EECU budget.

 Run in this order: